nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 consensus about future developments and it provides a framework to help plan and coordinate upcoming releases.
 The Product Roadmap takes into consideration scoped functionality and X-Road production compatibility.
-Changes to the Product Roadmap are approved by the Advisory Board.
+Changes to the Product Roadmap are approved by the Advisory Group.

 The **[Product Backlog](https://jira.niis.org/projects/XRDDEV/)** contains fine grained technical items derived from the Product Roadmap items and enhancement